-The acquisition of materials, equipment and services will be centralized in the Superintendent's office of the school district.
+The acquisition of materials, equipment and services will be centralized in the Superintendent's office of the school system.

-The Superintendent will designate the District's purchasing agent.
-They will develop and administer the purchasing program for the schools in keeping with legal requirements and within the adopted school budget.
+The Superintendent will serve as purchasing agent for the school department.
+He/she will develop and administer the purchasing program for the schools in keeping with legal requirements and with the adopted school budget.